rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 may be prepared to undertake a different role to their normal role temporarily.

 Keep your staffing arrangements as consistent as possible.
+Wherever possible keep them with the same pupil group and in the same settings.
 In instances where you do need to use staff from other schools, ensure cover is agreed on a weekly basis, not daily, to limit contacts.

 [3. ]{.number} Familiarise yourself with the maximum safe group size
 --------------------------------------------------------------------